kadirahq/mantra/spec/b.appendix.md

 ### Tests

 We can write tests for methods inside the tests directory.
-For method testing it's a better to do integration testing rather unit tests.
+For that it's a better to do integration testing rather doing unit tests.

 For that, you can use [Gagarin](https://github.com/anticoders/gagarin).